bashog/DrimGame2022/README.md

 summary = summary_ml(X_train,y_train,X_test,y_test,models=['svr'])
 ```

-Finally we build the plot to see ou prediction.
+Finally we build the plot to see our prediction.

 ```python
 for i in range(summary.shape[0]):